-The Vans is available in men's and women's sizes.
-This pair has the lace-up fastening system with tonal flat laces for a secure fit.
+The Vans Old Skool Suede is available in men's and women's sizes.
+This pair has a lace-up fastening system with tonal flat laces for a secure fit.
 The collar and tongue are sufficiently padded for comfort with every stride.

-The low-top Vans Suede Old Skool displays a classic skateboarding shoe silhouette that has been storming the market since its release four decades ago.
+Shoes in the Vans Old Skool collection display a classic skateboarding silhouette that has been storming the market since its release four decades ago.
 The all suede upper makes the Suede Old Skool iteration distinct from its precursor.
 It is dressed in a premium suede upper with reinforcements and sits atop a vulcanized thick rubber midsole for that retro vibe.

-The simple, clean, and straightforward look of this shoe allow this to be easily styled.
-Most wearers sport this casual sneaker with joggers, shorts, baggy pants, and even with activewear.
+The simple, clean, and straightforward look of this shoe allows this to be easily styled.
+Most wearers sport this casual sneaker with joggers, shorts, baggy pants, and even activewear.
 Some ladies don their Suede Old Skool with their dresses or skirts to add contrast to their feminine look.

 The timeless silhouette of the Vans Suede Old Skool gives this shoe a striking feature.
 The street-ready look enhanced with durable materials and the iconic jazz stripe makes this shoe noteworthy, especially for many old-school style enthusiasts.

-In the 90s, the Vans shifted from manufacturing company to marketing company.
+In the 90s, Vans shifted from a manufacturing company to a marketing company.
 They started sponsoring big sporting events and athletes.
 They also launched their apparel that serves a wide array of consumers.
 50 years since it was initially launched, the company is now selling $400 million annually.

 - The Suede Vans Old Skool is made of padded tongue and collar to boost the comfort for all-day wearing.

-- It has a leather lining to boost the comfort and durability.
+- It has a leather lining to boost comfort and durability.

 - The signature waffle-pattern vulcanized rubber outsole enhances the ground traction.